 Objective: Collection of meteorological data for daily weather forecasts.

-Our contribution: Since late 1999, some 350 Lufthansa aircraft have been taking measurements during flights, available worldwide to all national meteorological services and which are directly incorporated into the preparation of weather forecasts.
+Our contribution: Since late 1999, Lufthansa aircraft have been taking measurements during flights, available worldwide to all national meteorological services and which are directly incorporated into the preparation of weather forecasts.

 Results: Improvement of weather forecasting.
 Replacement of costly radiosonde measurements by individual national weather services.